 RESEARCH

-I have always been intrested in how mathematics can be used to describe physics, which has led me to the seemingly obvious work of a theoretical physicist.
+I have always been intrested in how mathematics can be used to describe physics, which has led me to the field of theoretical physics.
 Within physics, I have long been interested in how gravity and quantum physics might coalesce.
 Following some undergraduate exposure to quantum information theory, I found Relativistic Quantum Information (RQI) to be the most intriguing path forward.

 During my undergrad at Mount Allison, I mostly worked under the supervision of Dr. Nathaniel Johnston, working on projects within Quantum Entanglement Theory.
 I also spent a summer working for Dr. Mark Hamilton working on Geomtric Quantization, during which I was first exposed to symplectic geometry.